dhis2-chap/chap-core/README.md

 chap evaluate --model-name https://github.com/sandvelab/chap_auto_ewars --dataset-name ISIMIP_dengue_harmonized --dataset-country brazil
 ```

-The above example requires a full installation of chap with Docker available.
+The above example requires that you have installed chap with pip and also that you have Docker available.

 ## Fetching Polygon Data